Vanishing Point, 2021

 Fabrication by Stuart Houghton

-The Forest Specular was installed along the Franklin-Gordon Wild Rivers National Park and reflects the forests of the Palawa people, a forest saved from devastation.
+Forest Specular was installed along the Franklin-Gordon Wild Rivers National Park and reflects the forests of the palawa people, a forest saved from devastation.

-Part of the spirit and success of the campaign was to let the river and forest “speak for itself”, to show the world the beauty of this place.
+The mirrors attempt to capture part of the spirit and success of the campaign, which was to let the river and forest “speak for itself”, to show the world the beauty of this place.

 Wild places have a right to exist, with or without us.
 We must also remember that they are a part of us; an integral part of our humanness.